Star formation and molecular gas properties of post-starburst galaxies: Introduction

 \section{Introduction}

 Observations of the local galaxy population reveal a bimodal distribution in their properties, suggesting two broad classes of galaxies: star-forming and quiescent.
-These two classes differ in their morphology, color, stellar kinematics, star formation, and gas properties (see e.g., \citealt{baldry06} and references therein).
-Post-starburst galaxies (also called E+A or K+A) are rare objects that are located in the "green valley" of the galaxy color-magnitude diagram \citep{wong12}.
+These two classes differ in their morphology, color, stellar kinematics, star formation, and gas properties (see e.g., \citealt{baldry06} for $z < 0.1$ galaxies).
+Post-starburst galaxies (also called E+A or K+A) are rare objects that are located in the ``green valley" of the galaxy color-magnitude diagram \citep{wong12}.
 They are believed to represent a rapid transition between the star-forming and quiescent classes (see \citealt{french21} for a review).
-Their optical spectra are dominated by A-type stars, suggesting a recent burst of star formation that was terminated abruptly $\sim$1 Gyr ago \citep{dressler83, couch87}.
-Stellar population synthesis modeling of their ultraviolet-optical spectral energy distributions (SEDs) suggest peak star formation rates (SFRs) in the range 10--300 $M_{\odot}/\mathrm{yr}$ \citep{kaviraj07, french18}, with 10\%--80\% of their total stellar mass forming in the most recent burst \citep{liu96, norton01, yang04, kaviraj07, french18}.
-Many E+A galaxies show disturbed morphologies with tidal features, suggesting that they are merger remnants \citep{zabludoff96, canalizo00, yang04, goto04, cales11}.
+Their optical spectra are dominated by A-type stars, suggesting a recent burst of star formation that was terminated abruptly $\sim$1 Gyr ago \citep{dressler83, couch87, poggianti99}.
+Stellar population synthesis modeling of their ultraviolet-optical spectral energy distributions (SEDs) suggest peak star formation rates (SFRs) in the range 10--300 $M_{\odot}\,\mathrm{yr}^{-1}$ \citep{kaviraj07, french18}, with 10\%--80\% of their total stellar mass forming in the most recent star formation episode \citep{liu96, norton01, yang04, kaviraj07, french18}.
+Many E+A galaxies show disturbed morphologies with tidal features, suggesting that they are merger remnants ($\sim$50\%; e.g., \citealt{zabludoff96, canalizo00, yang04, goto04, cales11}).